-Section Description Comparable State / Air Discussion 11-18- District Rule or Program potentials, implementation schedule, TBARCT implementation, residual risk.
+Section 11-18- Description Comparable State / Air District Rule or Program Discussion 11-10- potentials, implementation schedule, TBARCT implementation, residual risk.
 405 Risk Reduction Plan SB 1731: H&SC §44391 (a)-(c) Equivalent requirements.
-Submission Requirements: &amp; (f), (g) : - Plans must be submitted - Plan submission: six months, within six month of notification Plan implementation: within from the Air District, five yrs. - Plan implementation within - Plan implementation period five years of plan submission, may be reduced, - Plan implementation period - Plan implementation period may be extended up to an may be extended up to an additional five years because additional five years, of technical or economic - Plan implementation period issues, or may be reduced if technically Plan implementation period and economically feasible. may be reduced if technically or 400 economically feasible.
-N/A AD 0500 / OD 4704 406 Update of Risk Reduction N/A AB 2588 / SB 1731 contain no update requirements.
+Submission Requirements: - Plans must be submitted & (f), (g) : - Plan submission: six months, within six month of notification Plan implementation: within from the Air District, five yrs. - Plan implementation within - Plan implementation period five years of plan submission, may be reduced, - Plan implementation period - Plan implementation period may be extended up to an may be extended up to an additional five years because of technical or economic additional five years, - Plan implementation period issues, or may be reduced if technically Plan implementation period and economically feasible. may be reduced if technically or economically feasible.
+406 Update of Risk Reduction N/A AB 2588 / SB 1731 contain no update requirements.
 Plans: The rule would require updates to the risk reduction plans if information becomes available that indicates health risk at the affected is greater or if technologies become available that could be used to further reduce the facility risk.
-501 Progress Report: Affected SB 1731: H&SC §44391 (h): The provision in Rule 11-18 is more specific about the reporting 301 facilities must report annually to Progress on the emission schedule, whereas the one under SB 1731 relies on a schedule the Air District progress made reductions achieved by the plan outlined in the approved plan, which may be more or less on risk reductions achieved by shall be reported to the district stringent than that of Rule 11-18. the RRP until the plan is fully in emissions inventory updates.
-Samgent and the or real of the implemented or all significant Emissions inventory updates sources of emission are must be prepared as required controlled with TBARCT. by the audit and plan. ' + + •
+501 Progress Report: Affected SB 1731: H&SC §44391 (h) : The provision in Rule 11-18 is more specific about the reporting facilities must report annually to the Air District progress made Progress on the emission reductions achieved by the plan schedule, whereas the one under SB 1731 relies on a schedule outlined in the approved plan, which may be more or less on risk reductions achieved by shall be reported to the district stringent than that of Rule 11-18. the RRP until the plan is fully in emissions inventory updates. implemented or all significant Emissions inventory updates sources of emission are must be prepared as required controlled with TBARCT. by the audit and plan.